Table of Contents

 - The governing body of this Association shall be known as the Board of Directors and shall consist of:

-- Corporate Officers as defined in the Articles of Incorporation, (voted upon by the membership in 2020 to change in 2021 to Chair, Chair Elect (odd years), First Vice Chair, Corresponding Secretary, Recording Secretary, Treasurer.
+- Corporate Officers as defined Chair, Chair Elect (odd years), Vice Chair, Corresponding Secretary, Recording Secretary, Treasurer.

-- Editor in Chief of Website, an appointed voting position that advises the board and works directly with the Association’s webmaster and Digital Operations Committee.
+- Editor in Chief, an appointed voting position that advises the board and works directly with the Association’s webmaster and Digital Operations Committee.

-- Four (4) Regional Directors, one (1) each from the Eastern, Central, Western and New York Metro regions of the United States (these regions shall be defined using the geographical regions of Actors’ Equity Association as a guideline), New York Metro being defined by zip code and
+- Four (4) Regional Directors, from the Eastern, Central, Western and New York Metro regions of the United States (these regions shall be defined using the geographical regions of Actors’ Equity Association as a guideline), New York Metro being defined by zip code.
+The Board has provided for these positions to be shared by two individuals by election or appointment by mutual consent.

-- The three (3) persons who last served as Chairs not otherwise serving on the Board of Directors.
-(Voted by the membership to change in 2021 to First past chair in odd years and two past chairs in even years).
+- One or two of the individuals who last served as Chairs not otherwise serving on the Board of Directors.
+First past chair in odd years and two past chairs in even years.

 - The Chair shall be the Chief Executive Officer of the Association, shall preside at all Membership Meetings (unless unavailable), and shall perform such other duties as the Board of Directors may from time to time determine.